openKolibri/halo-90/readme.md

 ![caseMould]

 #### Stone Casting
 The mould can be cast with various materials, including other silicones, polyuretane, rubbers, and resins.
 In our case, we used plaster.
-We are using high compressive strength *Ernst Heinrichs* `Type-4 low expansion dental plaster`.
+We are using high compressive strength *Ernst Hinrichs* [Sockelgips FL] `Type-4 low expansion dental plaster`.
 These plasters have a thixotropic agent that allows them to flow better, which means that they mix thinner and reproduce in finer detail.
 Applying a surfactant to the mould, mixing with distilled water, and using a vibrating table yields castings with fewer bubbles.
 The back is roughly leveled off and set to cure.
 The part is demoulded and the back is hand finished with `P320-P3000` grit sandpaper.

 ![caseCasting]